matdombrock/matdombrock/README.md

 # Mathieu Dombrock

-Hi there!
+Yo!
 My name is Mathieu Dombrock and I'm a software engineer.
 I've been building software for over 10 years, and I've always had a passion for programming.
 My love of computing started at a young age when I wanted to make video games for my little brother.
 Since then, my interests have exploded to include web technology, audio software, graphics, electronics hacking, machine learning and more.

 ![](http://github-profile-summary-cards.vercel.app/api/cards/profile-details?username=matdombrock&theme=zenburn)
 ![](http://github-profile-summary-cards.vercel.app/api/cards/productive-time?username=matdombrock&theme=zenburn&utcOffset=8)